 Can I use frozen blueberries?
 Yes, you can use frozen blueberries instead.
 Sometimes frozen berries “leak” and become juicy.
 I recommend defrosting them and patting them dry, then coating them in 1-2 tablespoons of flour to soak up any excess juice before adding them to your muffin batter.
 You can also use non-defrosted frozen berries, but it may affect your bake time.

 Do these blueberry muffins work without dairy?
-Yes, these muffins are foolproof.
-I have made them with milk, almondmilk, cashewmilk and buttermilk and every option works well.
-Pure buttermilk gives the muffins an extra fluffy and moist appeal, and maybe even a slightly larger muffin top, but I promise, your muffins will still taste just as amazing with non-dairy milk.
+Yes, they are foolproof.
+I have made them with milk, almond milk, cashew milk, and buttermilk, and every option works well.
+Pure buttermilk gives the muffins an extra fluffy and moist appeal and maybe even a slightly larger muffin top, but I promise your muffins will still taste just as amazing with non-dairy milk.

 Can I use an egg substitute?
-I don’t know if the recipe will work with an egg substitute, but if you use an egg substitute, please leave a comment and let me know how they turned out.
+I don’t know if the recipe will work with an egg substitute, but if you do, please leave a comment and let me know how they turned out.
 You can also try my vegan and gluten-free blueberry muffin recipe.

 How do I store the muffins?
 These muffins stay fresh for many days after baking.
-Store them in a zip top bag or sealed container on your counter for up to 4 days.
-These muffins freeze well too.
+Store them in a zip-top bag or sealed container on your counter for up to four days.
+They freeze well, too.

 Can I use buttermilk instead?
 Yes, I recommend using buttermilk if you can find it.
 It’s such a hard-to-find ingredient that I decided to show you how to make it with the milk and lemon juice mixture.
 But if you find buttermilk, use it and omit the milk and lemon juice mixture.
 The muffin will taste so fluffy and moist with buttermilk – yum!